iankressin/obsidian-backup/15 - EQL/blog/EQL vs Dune/EQL - How is it different from Dune?.md

 The title of this article captures the initial reaction many people have when they first learn about EVM Query Language (EQL).
 Although there are surface-level similarities between EQL and Dune, these two projects are fundamentally distinct in their goals, design, and use cases.
-This article seeks to address the common question of how EQL differs from Dune, while also examining the points where the two projects overlap or share common features.
+This article seeks to address the common question of how EQL differs from Dune, while also examining the points where the two projects overlap.

-The analysis will begin with a comprehensive, high-level overview of both EQL and Dune, providing essential background information on each project.
+The analysis will begin with a high-level overview of both EQL and Dune, providing essential background information on each project.
 Following this, it will delve deeper into a detailed comparison, highlighting both the differences and the similarities in their approaches to querying blockchain data.
 Finally, the post will conclude with a benchmark comparison, evaluating the performance of EQL and Dune in specific use cases, allowing readers to better understand their respective strengths and limitations in practical scenarios.
 ## Outlining the projects
 Dune is a data analytics platform designed for querying and visualizing blockchain data, primarily focused on Ethereum and other related blockchains such as Binance Smart Chain, Polygon, and Optimism.
 It provides users with the ability to run SQL queries on publicly available on-chain data, making it possible to extract, analyze, and visualize information from these blockchains.
 Users interact with the data primarily through a SQL-based query engine that supports custom and predefined queries, enhanced by caching and parallel processing for performance.
 The platform offers interactive dashboards for visualization, supporting various chart types and dynamic filtering, and facilitates collaboration through public sharing and forking of dashboards.

 EVM Query Language (EQL) is a data extraction tool that offers users a SQL-like language to execute queries and retrieve data from EVM chains.
 The syntax is currently under active development to simplify access to on-chain data for researchers and developers.
 At its present stage, EQL translates user queries into JSON-RPC requests, providing an efficient and straightforward method for querying the blockchain.
 The ultimate objective of the project is to create a fully decentralized storage engine, enabling anyone to query EVM chains using a relational approach similar to SQL databases.
 Unlike Dune, EQL does not aim to index or decode various smart contracts and on-chain data.
 ## How are the projects different?
-Dune is a platform focused on efficient querying and data visualization.
+As mentioned above, Dune is a platform focused on efficient querying and data visualization.
 It originally centered on the Ethereum ecosystem but has since expanded its operations across the broader blockchain space, from Bitcoin to Solana.
 In terms of storage, the platform uses a fork of Trino as its query engine, which supports Ethereum types natively, such as addresses and transaction hashes.
 Trino is a query engine where the execution layer is decoupled from the storage layer.
 Unlike traditional SQL databases, where query execution and storage are built into a monolithic system, Trino is well-suited for distributing both processing and storage across a cluster of servers.
 As a result, scaling the number of nodes also increases the amount of data the platform can process in parallel.
 The Trino syntax is similar to regular the regular SQL syntax used by most of the relational databases such as MySql and Postgres.

 Although EQL's long-term goal is to develop its own storage engine to efficiently distribute Ethereum data across the network and enable efficient P2P relational queries, the project currently relies on JSON-RPC providers as the "storage engine."
 The downside is that EVM Query Language (EQL) cannot process large numbers of blocks in a single request due to the rate limits imposed by public RPC providers.
 However, there is a workaround for this data limitation in development.
 EQL provides a SQL-like syntax that leverages the predictable relationships between key Ethereum entities—blocks, accounts, transactions, and logs—to create a more direct way of querying on-chain data.
 One example of how this syntax can be more efficient compared to SQL syntax—which is designed to handle all types of table relationships—is a simple query to fetch account information.
 For instance, let’s examine how to retrieve the nonce and address of Vitalik's account using Dune and Trino's SQL syntax:
 ```SQL
 WITH account_balance as (